VikasAhlawatCC/club-corra-pilot/docs/PRODUCT_BRIEF.md

 ## 1. Project Overview / Description

-Club Corra is a mobile loyalty and rewards application that enables users to earn and redeem "Corra Coins" through brand partnerships.
-The app operates on a bill-upload verification model where users upload purchase receipts to earn coins or redeem existing coins against future purchases.
-The system includes an admin portal for request verification and brand management, ensuring quality control and fraud prevention.
+Club Corra is a mobile loyalty and rewards application built as a monorepo using Yarn Workspaces + Turborepo.
+The system enables users to earn and redeem "Corra Coins" through brand partnerships using a bill-upload verification model.
+The architecture consists of three main applications: mobile app (Expo), admin portal (Next.js), and backend API (NestJS), all sharing common types and utilities.

 ## 2. Target Audience